kyungguk1/banded-chorus-origin/README.md

 # Archive of the PIC code used for banded chorus simulations

+The input parameters for the cases examined in the paper are under `00-cases`.
+Visit one of the subdirectories under `cases-paper` and follow the build instruction below.

 ## Build Instruction

 The project uses CMake as a build environment.
 Building the targets requires **MPI** and **hdf5** libraries available.